Responsible AI use for public safety

 - Contact:Bente Paus Lyfjell (bente.p.lyfjell@bi.no)

-This event presents main findings from the major international research project AI4Citizens.
-Light lunch will be served outside the room from 12:30.
+This event presents key findings from the international research project AI4Citizens: Responsible AI for Citizen Safety in Future Smart Cities.
+A light lunch will be available for registered participants from 12:30.

-Project partners BI, NTNU, the University of Agder, and the Centre for AI and Robotics at the United Nations Interregional Crime and Justice Research Institute will present their work, followed by a discussion between academics, practitioners, and policy makers on implications of implementing AI in public spaces.
+Partners BI, NTNU, the University of Agder, and the Centre for AI and Robotics at the United Nations Interregional Crime and Justice Research Institute will present their work, followed by a panel discussion with academics, practitioners, and policymakers on the implications of AI in public spaces.

 The event will cover: